kubukoz/talks/calico-intro/slides/docs/index.md

 }
 ```

-- always has a value that can be read
+- always has a value that can be read instantly
 - provides continuous/discrete updates as streams

 ---